Meet Some of our Members…

 Favourite Event: Cardiff Half Marathon (1hr 26mins)

-Favourite Event: My favourite race is The Grizzly, it is as tough as it sounds 20 miles of everything you could never want in a race but I love a challenge.
+Favourite Event: My favourite race is The Grizzly, it is as tough as it sounds 20 miles of everything you could never want in a race: mud, hills, road, trails, beach but I love a challenge, if it doesn’t challenge you then it won’t change you.

-About: Joined club in late 2009 after getting a place to run the London Marathon with the Soldiers’ Charity in April 2010 and couldn’t even run round the block but have since ran 5 marathons with plans to do more.
+About: Joined club in late 2009 after getting a place to run the London Marathon with the Soldiers’ Charity in April 2010 and couldn’t even run round the block but have since ran 9 marathons as of April 2019 with two more planned before the year is out.

-I am a qualified Coach in Running Fitness and play netball also a Level Two Netball Coach and Umpire currently in the process of up skilling myself in sports management so watch this space.
+I am a qualified Coach in Running Fitness also a Level Two Netball Coach and Umpire, I am proud to have represented East Wales in Cross Country and also South East Wales in Netball.
+I am a qualified Sports Massage Therapist and currently in the process of up skilling myself further in sports management so watch this space.

 Occupation: CEO, Kaleidoscope